-As a mutual, we're trusted to look after the financial futures of our members and customers.
-But that doesn't just mean managing your money.
-We also aim to ensure that the way it's invested delivers better outcomes for you, along with the environment, climate and communities we all live in.
+As a mutual, we're trusted to manage more than £7 billion of our customers' and members' money in companies and other assets across the globe.
+But we're not just managing your money.
+We're also aiming to ensure the way it's invested delivers positive returns for you, along with the environment, climate and the communities we live in.

 How we're meeting our sustainability goals